gvwilson/thirdbit/teaching/load.md

     level it is intended for.
 Once they have filled in the blanks, ask them what level they think it is for.

-If there are people among the trainees who don't program at all, make sure that they are in separate groups and ask to the groups to work with that person as a learner to help identify different loads.
+(If there are people among the trainees who don't program at all, try to place them in different groups, and have them play the part of learners for those groups.)

 ### Create a Parsons Problem (20 minutes)